rjkviegas/course/week_outlines.md

 * Review another person's code and give them meaningful feedback

 Some developers may notice they are completing the work easier than their peers and ease off the effort here.
 They should be identified and pushed to have their code reviewed to a professional standard to make best use of the time available.

+Start attending [process workshops](https://github.com/makersacademy/skills-workshops/tree/master/process_review) to focus on your developer process.
+Anyone from any cohort ever can attend.

 ### Challenges